pepihasenfuss/ungravel-smartcontracts/README.md

 Watch these contracts in action on ethereum mainnet  http://ethereum.ungravel.org

-or explore a sample group on a testnet, such as http://arbitrum.ungravel.org on arbitrum sepolia testnet.
+or explore the testnet landing page, such as http://arbitrum.ungravel.org on arbitrum sepolia testnet.